canton-network/wallet/docs/wallet-integration-guide/src/release-notes/index.rst

 * Optional validatorUrl in the token and amulet namespaces

 *the Wallet SDK token and amulet namespaces can now be initialized without a validatorUrl.
-The only requirement now is to expose just the ledger API and registry urls for amulet and token specific operations.*
+The only requirement now is to expose just the ledger API and registry urls for amulet and token specific operations.
+However, users can continue to provide the validatorUrl, if they want to expose their validatorApi to these namespaces as this is an optional parameter.*

 .. code-block:: javascript